sendwithus/docs/v1/customers.md

 This call will retrieve email logs for a customer.

-`GET /customers/matt@sendwithus.com/logs?limit={limit}&after={id}&before={id}`
+`GET /customers/matt@sendwithus.com/logs?count={count}&created_lt={timestamp}&created_gt={timestamp}`

 #### Arguments:

-- limit (optional)       -- A number between 1 and 100 to specify the number of logs returned (excluding scheduled drips).
+- count (optional)       -- A number between 1 and 100 to specify the number of logs returned (including scheduled drips).
 If none is specified, a limit of 100 sent logs is automatically imposed.
-- before (optional)       -- A log id used as a index for the search.
-The logs retrieved will have been sent before the log id specified.
+- created_lt (optional)       -- A Unix Timestamp used as a index for the search.
+The logs retrieved will have been sent before the timestamp specified.
-- after (optional)     -- A log id used as a index for the search.
-The logs retrieved will have been sent after the log id specified or been scheduled for sending.
+- created_gt (optional)     -- A Unix Timestamp used as a index for the search.
+The logs retrieved will have been sent after timestamp specified or been scheduled for sending.

 #### Sample Response: